 The dentist’s office may seem like an unlikely place to treat daytime fatigue, snoring, and headaches, or to prevent high blood pressure, diabetes, and liver problems.
 These symptoms and potential complications are associated with sleep apnea.
-While this medical condition can be treated effectively with continuous positive airway pressure therapy, sleep apnea service in Nashua at the office of Drs.
-Randall Viola and Judith Whitcomb offers an easy-to-use way to restore your health and quality of life.
+While this medical condition can be treated effectively with continuous positive airway pressure therapy, sleep apnea service in Nashua at the office of Dr. Judith Whitcomb offers an easy-to-use way to restore your health and quality of life.

 How dentists treat sleep apnea

 During sleep, the muscles and tissues in your throat and mouth relax.
 Sagging tissues cause your airway to narrow.
 Air can’t flow in a healthy manner.
 Among patients with the most common form of sleep apnea, obstructive sleep apnea, oral tissues may become so relaxed that they completely block your airway.
 In an act of self-preservation, your oxygen-deprived brain panics and wakes up your body.
 It’s from this moment of panic that some telltale signs of OSA emerge, such as sudden waking with a loud gasp, grunt, or snort.
 This process of sleeping and waking with a start is repeated over and over, sometimes hundreds of times a night.
 As the airway narrows, the speed of airflow also increases and causes tissues to vibrate.
 The resulting rattling and rumbling is characteristic of snoring.
 While snoring doesn’t necessarily mean you have sleep apnea, up to half of the reported 80 million North Americans who habitually snore do so secondary to OSA.

 Due to the nature of sleep apnea, some of its effects can also show up on your teeth and in your mouth.
 These effects may be spotted by Dr. Whitcomb during your check-up.